bazelbuild/bazel/docs/getting-started.md

 BUILD file defines rules about how Bazel should build things in this subdirectory.

-Thus, to add build rules to my-project, add a BUILD file in the _my-project/_ directory.
+Thus, to add build rules to my-project, create a file named `BUILD` in the _my-project/_ directory.
 Add the following lines to this BUILD file:

 ```python